Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Appendix

-Algorithm~\ref{KNMFM} shows how to recursively determine $C^{K, \gamma_K}_{N,k}$. $C^{K, \gamma_K}_{N,k}$ is required to determine the implicit prior on the number of data clusters and the conditional prior on the labelled data cluster sizes.
-For a static MFM the weights $w_n$ do not vary for different number of components and $C_{N,k}^{K, \gamma_K} \equiv C ^\gamma _{N,k}$ is independent of $K$.
-For a DPM only $w_n = 1/n$ needs to be considered with $K$ implicitly equal to $\infty$.
-To determine the prior $P(K_+ = k| N, \bm{\gamma})$ of the number of data clusters $K_+$, Algorithm~\ref{KNMFM} needs to be run once for static MFMs and for DPMs and consists of $N$ steps, i.e., $k=1,\ldots,N$, while it needs to be run repeatedly for different values of $K$ for dynamic MFMs.
+Algorithm~\ref{KNMFM} shows how to recursively determine $C^{K, \gamma_K}_{N,k}$ \commentF{defined in (\ref{PposCk})}. $C^{K, \gamma_K}_{N,k}$ is required to determine the implicit prior on the number of data clusters and the conditional prior on the labelled data cluster sizes. \commentF{The recursion depends on a sequence of non-negative \lq\lq weights\rq\rq\ $\{w_n\}$}.
+For a static MFM, the weights $w_n$ do not vary for different number of components \commentF{$K$} and $C_{N,k}^{K, \gamma_K} \equiv C ^\gamma _{N,k}$ is independent of $K$.
+For a DPM, \commentF{with $K$ implicitly equal to $\infty$, $w_n = 1/n$ is even independent of $\alpha$}.
+To determine the prior $P(K_+ = k| N, \bm{\gamma})$ of the number of data clusters $K_+$, Algorithm~\ref{KNMFM} needs to be run once for static MFMs and for DPMs and consists of $N$ steps, i.e., $\commentF{n}=1,\ldots,N$, while it needs to be run repeatedly for different values of $K$ for dynamic MFMs.